Accelerating Multi-attribute Unsupervised Seismic Facies Analysis With RAPIDS

-In order to perform seismic facies classification, we use a machine learning workflow illustrated in Figure~\ref{fig:seismic-workflow}.
-All steps are performed using DASK~\cite{dask}, an open-source and flexible library for Python parallel computing.
+In Figure~\ref{fig:seismic-workflow} we depict our workflow.
+All steps run using DASK~\cite{dask}, an open-source and flexible library for Python distributed computing.
 DASK allows easy creations and extensions of computing clusters.

-Given a SEGY cube as input, we perform the feature extraction (1) using \texttt{d2geo}, an open-source Python library for computing seismic attributes and DASK for parallelization~\cite{d2geo}.
-Features are properties that describe different characteristics of the input objects used for training.
-For seismic data, we use the attributes designed to enhance the seismic reflection, highlighting different properties of the same dataset.
-Many attributes are well suited for facies classification since most of them highlight continuities, faults, impedance contrasts, among other important characteristics. \cite{wrona2018seismic} lists several attributes that allow accurate predictions of facies, mostly based on non-linear transforms, such as the Hilbert Transformation.
+Given a SEGY cube as input, we perform the feature extraction (1) using \texttt{d2geo}, an open-source Python library for computing seismic attributes built on top of DASK parallelization suite~\cite{d2geo}.
+Many attributes are well suited for facies classification since most of them highlight continuities, faults, impedance contrasts, among other important characteristics.
+Wrona \textit{et al.}~\cite{wrona2018seismic} lists several attributes that allow accurate predictions of facies, mostly based on non-linear transforms, such as the Hilbert Transformation.
 We used the following set of attributes as features in our experiments: \textit{Amplitude, Cosine Instantaneous Phase, Dominant Frequency, Envelope, Instantaneous Bandwidth, Instantaneous Frequency, Instantaneous Phase, Reflection Intensity, and Second Derivative}.

-After extracting the features, the values are arranged in a DASK dataframe (2), i.e., a 2D matrix where each line corresponds to a specific point of the seismic cube and each column is the attribute value for that point.
-For classification purposes, we consider each line of the dataframe as a sample with their respective feature vector (nine column values).
-Following that, we normalized the dataframe column values using the \textit{z}-score.
+After feature extraction, values are arranged in a DASK dataframe (2), i.e., a 2D matrix where each line corresponds to a specific point of the seismic cube and each column is the attribute value for that point.
+For classification purposes, we consider each line of the dataframe as a sample with their respective feature vector (nine column).
+Afterward, we normalized the dataframe column values using the \textit{z}-score technique.

 We convert and store (3) the dataframe in a Parquet file~\cite{apache-parquet}, an open-source Apache-designed format that stores nested data structures in a flat columnar way.
 Parquet is designed to handle large amounts of data and to support parallel access, which is desired when dealing with distributed computing.